-Research Interests: Studying the role of food, feminism, and environmentalism in 20th century social movements in the United States and Canada.
+Research Interests: Studying the role of technology, food, feminism, and environmentalism in 20th century social movements in the United States and Canada.
 Examining lesbian and feminist restaurants and cafés.
 Interested in past imaginings of utopia through business creation and the implementation of communications technologies.

 She is actively involved in feminist, food, and environmental politics.
 She was co-manager of an organic farm from 2008-2012 and has worked on organic farms in Ireland and France.
 In 2009, she founded Farm House in Middletown, Connecticut, a living community dedicated to food politics work that continues today.

 Buy a copy of How to Start A Feminist Restaurant (only $4.95 through Microcosm Publishing): https://microcosmpublishing.com/catalog/zines/9138